lukeb0t/vault-boundary-demo-lab/Readme.md

 - Vault Enterprise License Key (with all features enabled)
 - mysql command line tool
 - psql command line tool
-    - If you install with Brew, you MUST also create a new user "/usr/local/opt/postgres/bin/createuser -s postgres"
 - Some other stuff I probably forgot but thats what error handling is for
 ## Vault Configuration
 - Namespaces